FranciscoMoretti/site/content/blog/how-to-install-next-js-in-ubuntu-22-a-step-by-step-guide.md

 slug: how-to-install-next-js-in-ubuntu-22-a-step-by-step-guide

 title: How to Install Next.js in Ubuntu 22.04 - A Step-by-Step Guide
-description: Looking to install and run Next.js in Ubuntu?
-Follow this step-by-step tutorial on setting up NVM in Ubuntu, creating a Next.js application, and running it in VS Code.
-Learn how to install and run a Next.js app in Ubuntu 22.04, as well as how to use VS Code to make development easier.
-Start building your Next.js project today!
+description: Get started with Next.js on Ubuntu 22.04!
+Follow our step-by-step guide to install and run Next.js, set up NVM, and use VS Code for seamless development.
 date: 2023-05-13
 image:
 ---